JAndrassy/WiFiEspAT/README.md

 * `connectSSL` is not implemented.
 It will be implemented as soon the AT firmware supports passive mode for SSL connection.
 * `abort` closes the TCP connection without waiting for the remote side
+* `getLinkId` returns the coresponding linkId of AT firmware for advanced use.
+It returns WIFIESPAT_NO_LINK if the client is unconnected.
+The valid range is from 0 to WIFIESPAT_LINKS_COUNT.

 ### the WiFiServer class differences